zelic91/react-redux-rails/README.md

 ## Versioning

-`react-redux-rails` has the same version number as `redux` (we don't care about react-redux version at all).
+`zreact-redux-rails` has the same version number as `redux` (we don't care about react-redux version at all).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/react-redux-rails.
+Bug reports and pull requests are welcome on GitHub at https://github.com/zelic91/zreact-redux-rails.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License